Sylwia Olszyńska is a lyric-coloratura soprano with great culture of singing and a mesmerizing temperament.

 Since 2011 Sylwia Olszyńska cooperates with Capella Cracoviensis, with whom she recorded the prestigious Te Deum: Charpentier & Lully conducted by Vincent Dumestre (Paris – Versaille 2013).
 In 2011 in Wrocław, together with Chamber Orchestra Orfeusz, she sung the world premiere of pieces by two American composers: John Sarkissian (The Lovers’ Garden) and Dosia McKay (Farewell Dream Garden).
 In 2013 she performed the part of Despina in W. A. Mozart’s Cosi fan tutte and Papagena in Die Zauberflöte at the International Festival Aix-en-Provence.
 In 2015 at the Kraków Philharmonie she sung the part of Clarice in J. Haydn’s Il mondo della luna.

 Since July 2015 she cooperates with Chamber Opera in Kraków, where she performed in Misterium Stabat Mater Pergolesi/Vivaldi and La festa di carnevale Monteverdi/Händel/Rameau/Gluck.
-In 2016 she sung the part of Second Woman in H. Purcell’s Dido and Aeneas in Grand Theatre in Poznań.
-In the 2016/2017 season, Sylwia Olszyńska made her debut at the Wrocław Opera as Pamina in Die Zauberflöte.
+In 2016 she sung the part of Second Woman in H. Purcell’s Dido and Aeneas at the Grand Theatre in Poznań and made her debut at the Wrocław Opera as Pamina in Die Zauberflöte.

-In the 2017/2018 season she returned to the production of Die Zauberflöte in Wrocław and with the same part debuted at the Polish National Opera in Barrie Kosky’s staging for Komische Oper, Berlin, and debuted at the National Miskolc Theatre in Hungary.
+In the 2017/2018 season she returned to the production of Die Zauberflöte in Wrocław.
+As Pamina she debuted at the Polish National Opera in Barrie Kosky’s staging for Komische Oper, Berlin, and at the National Miskolc Theatre in Hungary.
 Ms Olszyńska was also invited to perform with song concerts at the Hungarian National Philharmonic in March 2018.
-In June 2018 she will debut in the part of Mimi in G. Puccini’s La bohème at the Immling Festival in Germany.
+In June 2018 she debuted in the part of Mimi in G. Puccini’s La bohème at the Immling Festival in Germany.
 In the 2018/2019 season she will come back as Pamina to the Polish National Opera.

 G. Bizet, Carmen, Frasquita